 The battalion traveled west by train to San Francisco, California, where they were taken by the ferry, the U.S.A.T.
 General Frank M. Coxe, to Angel Island in San Francisco Bay.
 At Ft.
 McDowell, they were given physicals and inoculated.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.

 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the S.S.
+Louisville, and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters carrying scrap metal to Japan.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
-At 3:00 P.M., most of the soldiers were taken by bus to Ft.
-Stotsenburg.
-Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
+The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.

 Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the China Sea.
 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
-The 194th Tank Battalion guarded the northern half of the airfield, while the 192nd guarded the southern half.
-At all times, two members of every tank and half-track crew remained with their vehicles.
-Meals were brought to them by food trucks.
+The 194th Tank Battalion guarded the northern portion of the airfield and the 192nd guarded the southern portion.
+At all times, two members of each tank and half-track remained with their vehicles.
+Meals were served to the tankers from food trucks.